awork2103/CS201-G6/README.md

 #CS201-6

 In order to run the experimentation results, go to Results.java and run the main function, in VScode it would be clicking the run beside the  main func.
+There are

 In order to view validation that the engines work, run the maven file and type either testfunc or 2tables